Instrumenting the Linux kernel with ftrace

 sudo insmod ticker.ko

-sudo rmmod ticker
+sudo rmmod ticker.ko

-cd /sys/kernel/tracing/events/ticker/ticker_tick
+ls /sys/kernel/tracing/events/ticker/ticker_tick

-First enable our ticker event and tracing in general:
+Enable our ticker event and tracing in general:

 echo 1 | sudo tee /sys/kernel/tracing/events/ticker/ticker_tick/enable